alphagov/transition-config/README.md

 ## Sites

-Each site is configured using a yaml file in the `data/sites` directory:
+Each site is configured using a yaml file in the `data/sites` or `data/transition-sites` directory:

 * `site` — friendly name for the site
 * `host` — primary hostname for site